-(2) This section does not preclude a broker, salesperson, or brokersalesperson who is not a certified or, licensed real estate appraiser, or registered assistant real estate appraiser from appraising real estate for compensation.
-Such persons may continue to provide appraisals and appraisal services for compensation so long as they do not represent themselves as certified, or licensed, or registered under this part section.

-(3) This section does shall not apply to a real estate broker or salesperson who, in the ordinary course of business, performs a comparative market analysis and/or gives an opinion of the value of real estate.
-However, in no event may this opinion be referred to or construed as an appraisal.

-(4) This section does shall not prevent any state court or administrative law judge from certifying as an expert witness in any legal or administrative proceeding an appraiser who is not certified, licensed, or registered; nor does shall it prevent any appraiser from testifying, with respect to the results of an appraisal.

-(5) This section does shall not apply to any full-time graduate student who is enrolled in a degree program in appraising at a college or university in this state, if the student is acting under the direct supervision of a certified or licensed appraiser or licensed broker and is engaged only in appraisal activities related to the approved degree program.
-Any appraisal report by the student must be issued in the name of the supervising individual.

-(6) This section does shall not apply to any employee of a local, state, or federal agency who performs appraisal services within the scope of her or his employment.
-However, this exemption does shall not apply where any local, state, or federal agency requires an employee to be registered, licensed, or certified to perform appraisal services.

-475.6145 Seal.-The board shall adopt a seal by which it shall authenticate its proceedings, records, and acts.
+- (2) This section does not preclude a broker, salesperson, or broker-salesperson who is not a certified \underline{or} , licensed $\underline{real\ estate\ appraiser}$, or registered $\underline{assistant}$ real estate appraiser from appraising real estate for compensation.
+Such persons may continue to provide appraisals and appraisal services for compensation so long as they do not represent themselves as certified, $\underline{or\ licensed}$, $\underline{or\ registered}$ under this $\underline{part\ section}$. - (3) This section does shall not apply to a real estate broker or salesperson who, in the ordinary course of business, performs a comparative market analysis and/or gives an opinion of the value of real estate.
+However, in no event may this opinion be referred to or construed as an appraisal. - (4) This section does shall not prevent any state court or administrative law judge from certifying as an expert witness in any legal or administrative proceeding an appraiser who is not certified, licensed, or registered; nor does shall it prevent any appraiser from testifying, with respect to the results of an appraisal. - (5) This section does shall not apply to any full-time graduate student who is enrolled in a degree program in appraising at a college or university in this state, if the student is acting under the direct supervision of a certified or licensed appraiser or licensed broker and is engaged only in appraisal activities related to the approved degree program.
+Any appraisal report by the student must be issued in the name of the supervising individual. - (6) This section does shall not apply to any employee of a local, state, or federal agency who performs appraisal services within the scope of her or his employment.
+However, this exemption does shall not apply where any local, state, or federal agency requires an employee to be registered, licensed, or certified to perform appraisal services. - Section 22.
+Section 475.6145, Florida Statutes, is created to read: - 475.6145 Seal.-The board shall adopt a seal by which it shall authenticate its proceedings, records, and acts.
 Copies of the proceedings, records, and acts of the board, and certificates purporting to relate the facts concerning such proceedings, records, and acts, which are signed by the board chair, the custodian of such records, or any other person authorized to make such certification and which are authenticated by such seal, shall be prima facie evidence of such proceedings, records, and acts in all courts of this state.

+Section 23.
+Section 475.6147, Florida Statutes, is created to read:

-475.6147 Fees.
+475.6147 Fees.-